Social Identity Theory

 In the words of Tajfel & Turner themselves, "Comparison with out-groups is a critical part of social identity formation.
 Through these comparisons, we draw boundaries, establish hierarchies and ultimately, shape our social reality."
 This quote encapsulates the essence of the role comparison plays in SIT.

-While comparison aids in defining our social identities, it's essential to acknowledge its role in fostering biases, prejudices, and stereotypes.
+While comparison aids in defining our social identities, acknowledge its role in developing biases, prejudices, and stereotypes.
 The psychology of intergroup relations sheds light on how these comparisons can escalate into full-blown social competition, resulting in negative attitudes and behaviours towards out-groups.
 Understanding this interplay between comparison, identity, and intergroup processes is crucial in comprehending the complex dynamics of our social world.

 Bias and prejudice are two prominent aspects of human social psychology that Social Identity Theory seeks to elucidate.
 According to Tajfel & Turner, these seemingly negative tendencies are consequences of our innate drive to identify with specific social groups and differentiate ourselves from others.

-Tajfel & Turner's extensive research has shown that bias and prejudice arise not necessarily from direct competition or conflict but from the mere act of categorizing ourselves into different social groups.
+Tajfel & Turner's extensive research has shown that bias and prejudice arise not necessarily from direct competition or conflict but from the mere act of categorising ourselves into different social groups.
 This aligns with our earlier discussion on the role of comparison in SIT.
-We tend to view our in-groups favorably and out-groups unfavorably, leading to ingroup favoritism and outgroup bias - a testament to the power of social categorization.
+We tend to view our in-groups favourably and out-groups unfavourably, leading to ingroup favouritism and outgroup bias, a testament to the power of social categorisation.

 For instance, members of a lower-status group may be biased against an elite group because of the perceived inequity.
 On the other hand, the elite group may harbor prejudices against the lower-status group to maintain their power and social status.